KING OF THE COMMANDOS

 London Press Ltd.

-Cover illustration on First Edition
+Cover illustration on the boards of the First Edition

 Frontispiece